PyLops/pyproximal/joss/paper.md

 Independent on the algorithm used to optimize such a cost function, a common feature of all proximal algorithms is represented by the fact that one must be able to repeatedly evaluate the proximal operator of $f$ and/or $g$.
 The proximal operator of a function $f$ is defined as

+Whilst evaluating a proximal operator does itself require solving an optimization problem, these subproblems often admit closed form solutions or can be solved very quickly with ad-hoc specialized methods.
+Several of such proximal operators are efficiently implemented in the ``PyProximal`` library.

+Finally, there exists three main families of proximal algorithms that can be used to solve various flavors of equation
+\autoref{eq:problem}, namely:

+- Proximal gradient method: this method, also commonly referred to as the FBS algorithm red, is usually the preferred choice when $A=I$ (i.e. identity operator).
+Accelerated versions such as the FISTA and TWist algorithms exist and are usually preferred to the vanilla FBS method;
+- Alternating direction of multipliers: this method is based on the well-known splitting strategy and can be used for a broader class of problem than FBS and its accelarated versions. …
+- Primal-dual: another popular algorithm able to tackle the generic problem in equation 1 with any choice of A.
+  It reformulates the original problem into its primal-dual version of solves a saddle optimization problem.

+``PyProximal`` provides implementations for these three families of algorithms; moreover, our solvers include additional features such as back-tracking for automatic selection of step-sizes, logging of cost function evolution, and custom callbacks.

 # References